 Raised flower beds are making a comeback and are a great way to add depth to your yard.
-With the addition of trailing flowers, raised beds can be beautiful additions to your backyard oasis.
+With trailing flowers, raised beds can be beautiful additions to your backyard oasis.
 Some homeowners use raised beds to start a vegetable garden.
 This technique allows you to incorporate good soil without a lot of digging.

 Flower beds can be used as a focal point in your yard.
-Outlining your flower bed around an object such as a water feature, bench or mature tree can make a beautiful spot in your yard to relax and unwind.
+Outlining your flower bed around an object such as a water feature, bench, or mature tree can make a beautiful spot in your yard to relax and unwind.

 Texas Landscaping Ideas: Small Yards Can Have A Big Impact

-You have a small space but you don’t want it to look blah, so what do you do?
+You have a small space but don’t want it to look blah, so what do you do?
 Look for inspiration around your neighborhood.
 There are tons of ideas out there to help you create your vision.
 Figure out what you want to accomplish in your yard.
 Do you want to entertain in the small space?
-Do you just want a nice place to sit and relax?
+Do you want a nice place to sit and relax?
 Do you want to look at your back windows and see something pretty?
 How much time do you want to spend maintaining it?